Pioneer in online banking

 Today: bank 2.0

-As well as traditional services such as checking one's bank account, making a transfer and taking out a loan, Internet has also allowed Societe Generale to reach a new milestone in terms of customer relations.
-In 1995, it created Fimatex, a company that is now called Boursorama and is France's leading online bank with more than 500,000 customers.
-If truth be told, the Group has totally adapted to the multichannel banking era.
-This is illustrated through its involvement in and commitment to digital technology, the increasing development of its mobile applications and its expertise in digital banking solutions, notably thanks to its @SG_etVous Twitter account launched in March 2011, which has become the benchmark in customer relations 2.0 in the banking and insurance sector.
-This position augurs well, given the rapid changes in digital technologies and, beyond that, a challenge commensurate with its ambition to embody the "bank of tomorrow".
+As well as more straightforward services such as checking your account balance, making a transfer and taking out a loan, the Internet has also allowed Societe Generale to reach a new milestone in terms of customer relations.
+In 1995, it created Fimatex, a company that is now called Boursorama and is France's leading online bank with more than 900,000 customers.
+To put it simply, the Group has totally adapted to the multichannel banking era.
+This is illustrated through its involvement in and commitment to digital technology, the increasing development of its mobile applications and its expertise in digital banking solutions, notably thanks to its @SG_etVous Twitter account, launched in March 2011 and which has become the benchmark in customer relations in the banking and insurance sector.
+This approach can already be seen to be working well and, given the rapid tecnological advances, is set to be an ongoing challenge that suits the Bank's ambition to embody the "bank of tomorrow".